Islandora/Alpaca/CONTRIBUTING.md

 Take a look at [Creating a pull request](https://help.github.com/articles/creating-a-pull-request).
 In a nutshell you need to:

 1. [Fork](https://help.github.com/articles/fork-a-repo) this repository to your personal or institutional GitHub account (depending on the CLA you are working under).
-Be cautious of which branches you work from though (you'll want to base your work off master, or for Drupal modules use the most recent version branch).
+Be cautious of which branches you work from though (you'll want to base your work off the default branch for that repository).
 See [Fork a repo](https://help.github.com/articles/fork-a-repo) for detailed instructions.
 2. Commit any changes to your fork.
-3. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) using the [pull request template](https://github.com/Islandora/documentation/blob/master/.github/PULL_REQUEST_TEMPLATE.md) to the Islandora GitHub repository that you forked in step 1.
+3. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) using the [pull request template](https://github.com/Islandora/documentation/blob/main/.github/PULL_REQUEST_TEMPLATE.md) to the Islandora GitHub repository that you forked in step 1.
 If your pull request is related to an existing issue -- for instance, because you reported a [bug/issue](https://github.com/Islandora/documentation/issues) earlier -- prefix the title of your pull request with the corresponding issue number (e.g. `issue-123: ...`).
 Please also include a reference to the issue in the description of the pull.
 This can be done by using '#' plus the issue number like so '#123', also try to pick an appropriate name for the branch in which you're issuing the pull request from.

 You may want to read [Syncing a fork](https://help.github.com/articles/syncing-a-fork) for instructions on how to keep your fork up to date with the latest changes of the upstream (official) repository.